Thie1e/cutpointr/README.md

 ![](README-unnamed-chunk-15-1.png)

-As this 'optimal' cutpoint may depend on minor differences between the possible cutoffs, a smoothed version of the function of metric values by cutpoint value might be desired, especially in small samples.
-The `minimize_loess_metric` and `maximize_loess_metric` functions can be used to smooth the function so that the 'optimal' cutpoint is selected based on the smoothed metric values.
-Options to modify the smoothing, which is based on `loess.as` from the `fANCOVA` package, include:
+As this "optimal" cutpoint may depend on minor differences between the possible cutoffs, smoothing of the function of metric values by cutpoint value might be desirable, especially in small samples.
+The `minimize_loess_metric` and `maximize_loess_metric` functions can be used to smooth the function so that the optimal cutpoint is selected based on the smoothed metric values.
+Options to modify the smoothing, which is implemented using `loess.as` from the `fANCOVA` package, include:

 -   `criterion`: the criterion for automatic smoothing parameter selection: "aicc" denotes bias-corrected AIC criterion, "gcv" denotes generalized cross-validation.
 -   `degree`: the degree of the local polynomials to be used.
 It can be 0, 1 or 2.